higuri/drawbetween.js/README.md

 # drawbetween.js
-Draw objects between two specified points.
+Draw objects on the specified line segment.